 Topics interested in supervising

-I can act as a supervisor or in an informal mentoring role on projects concerning community life and everyday social interactions; civic society; youth transitions, class and inequality; youth work; youth justice; as well as students with interests in particular methodologies, including participatory research and collaborative ethnography, computerised qualitative data analysis and use of secondary qualitative data.
+I can act as a supervisor or in an informal mentoring role on projects concerning community life and everyday social interactions; civic society; youth transitions, class and inequality; youth work; youth justice; public libraries; as well as students with interests in particular methodologies, including participatory research and collaborative ethnography, computerised qualitative data analysis and use of secondary qualitative data.

 If you are interested in being supervised by Emma Davidson, please see the links below for more information: